Which engineering employers offer summer internships or industrial placements?

 - UK Power Networks: offers engineering powering placements of 10-12 months to students looking for a year in industry between their second and third year of university.

 - Unilever : offers 12-month industrial placements for penultimate-year students.

 Getting an engineering job without work experience

 Employers’ views differ as to how important it is for graduate scheme applicants to have engineering work experience.
 A number point out that, while they value it, they are very happy to consider graduates who can demonstrate the required competences by drawing on other areas of their lives.
-These might include extra-curricular activities, voluntary work, part-time jobs or work experience outside of engineering.
+These might include extracurricular activities, voluntary work, part-time jobs or work experience outside of engineering.
 Head to our article on what to plan for your summer if you can't find an engineering internship for more ideas.